Are standing desks good for your back? Can using a standing desk cure you of your back pain?

 And remember, you cannot suddenly go from sitting all day to standing all day.
 Harvard Health Publishing suggests starting with 30 to 60 minutes a day and gradually increasing it.

 In summary, you have to keep changing positions after regular intervals or move regularly.
-This will help you prevent back pain and improve your posture but cannot cure serious back problems.
+This will help you prevent back pain and help develop good posture but cannot cure serious back problems.

 Standing vs. Sitting – What’s Best for Your Health?